Online Paging with Heterogeneous Cache Slots: Abstract

-Assume that the family $\slotsetfamily$ has just one root $R$ with $|R|\le k$.
+For the rest of the proof, we assume that the family $\slotsetfamily$ has just one root $R$ with $|R|\le k$.
 (This is without loss of generality, as multiple roots, being disjoint, naturally decouple any \SlotLaminarPaging instance into independent problems, one for each root.)